Aquifer Exemptions Map

-There are about 3,300 aquifer exemptions in the US.
+There are about 6,000 aquifer exemptions in the US.
 The majority of these are located in Montana, Wyoming, Colorado, Utah, Texas, and Indian country.
 Aquifer exemptions also exist in California, which are not shown in the Aquifer Exemption Map.
 California is engaged in a process to digitize existing exemption locations and is also currently reviewing numerous requests for new or expanded aquifer exemptions that they expect to submit to EPA for review.
 As this work progresses, the aquifer exemptions in California will be added to the national dataset.
-The EPA is also working closely with Texas to better understand cases where Texas should have requested an exemption for Class II wells injecting oil and gas-related fluids.

-About 95 percent of aquifer exemptions are associated with Class II wells for injection of fluids related to oil and gas production.
-Two-thirds of aquifer exemptions associated with Class II wells are for enhanced oil or gas recovery (Class IIR) and one-third are for disposal of wastewater (Class IID).
-About two percent of aquifer exemptions are associated with Class III wells, which assist in recovering minerals such as uranium and salts.
+About 97 percent of aquifer exemptions are associated with Class II wells for injection of fluids related to oil and gas production.
+One-third of aquifer exemptions associated with Class II wells are for enhanced oil or gas recovery (Class IIR) and one-fourth are for disposal of wastewater (Class IID).
+About one percent of aquifer exemptions are associated with Class III wells, which assist in recovering minerals such as uranium and salts.
 The remainder are associated with Class I wells used to inject non-hazardous industrial wastes and others.

 The EPA developed a geospatial dataset that allows users to view or create a map of the aquifer exemption locations.
 The location of each exempted aquifer was converted from text descriptions to geospatial data.
 The text descriptions were recorded in multiple formats.
 A table of attributes associated with each aquifer exemption polygon includes information on the state, county, depth, geologic formation, lithology, approval date, and regulatory criteria met.
 More information on each attribute can be found in the data dictionary in the user guide.